MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 A trained resume parser model (e.g., using Named Entity Recognition or Information Extraction techniques) Streamlit library installed in your Python environment.

+## Image depression prediction using deep learning, online dataset, XAI and deploy it into streamlit and tensorflow

+The code for image depression prediction using deep learning, online dataset, XAI (Explainable Artificial Intelligence), and deploy it into Streamlit and TensorFlow, you can follow these steps:

+Data Collection: Gather a large, diverse, and labeled dataset of facial images representing different levels of depression.
+Online datasets like the 'AffectNet' or 'FAD' (Facial Affective Dataset) can be used.

+Data Preprocessing: Preprocess the images by resizing, normalization, and data augmentation to increase the model's performance and prevent overfitting.

+Model Architecture: Use a deep learning model based on Convolutional Neural Networks (CNNs) or Transfer Learning (e.g., VGG16, ResNet, or Inception) for facial expression recognition.

+Training: Train the model using the preprocessed dataset and optimize the model's hyperparameters using techniques like Grid Search or Random Search.

+Explainability: Implement XAI techniques like GradCAM, SHAP, or LIME to provide insights into the model's decision-making process and improve its interpretability.

+Streamlit Integration: Create a user-friendly Streamlit app that allows users to upload facial images, preprocess them, and predict the level of depression using the trained model.
+Display the XAI visualizations to explain the model's predictions.

+TensorFlow Deployment: Deploy the model and the Streamlit app on TensorFlow using TensorFlow Serving or TensorFlow Hub for easy integration with other applications.